menu iconknow your dna logosearch icon

 After you take an Autosomal DNA test (A DNA test that examines your autosomal chromosomes, which contain DNA segments you share with everyone you're related to), your testing company will compare your results to others in its database.

-If it finds significant similarities to other people who have taken the same genetic test, you'll see them in your list of matches.
+If it finds significant similarities to other people who have taken the same genetic test, you’ll see them in your list of matches (given they want to be publicly found by others).

-If your ancestry is in a well-studied region like Europe, you may have thousands of matches.
+You may have thousands of matches if the DNA testing company you choose has tested thoroughly in regions you may have descended from.
 While most will be only distantly related to you, a few will likely be close matches.

 Know Your DNA Reviews